User-friendly introduction to PAC-Bayes bounds: What are PAC-Bayes Bounds?

 The following result is well known.
-You can prove it using Jensen's inequality, or use Wikipedia again. \begin{prop} For any probability measures $\mu$ and $\nu$, $KL(\mu\|\nu)\geq 0$ with equality if and only if $\mu=\nu$. \end{prop}
+You can prove it using Jensen's inequality. \begin{proposition} For any probability measures $\mu$ and $\nu$, $KL(\mu\|\nu)\geq 0$ with equality if and only if $\mu=\nu$. \end{proposition}

-\subsection{Why this tutorial?}
+\section{Why this Tutorial?}

-Since the ``PAC analysis of a Bayesian estimator'' by Shawe-Taylor and Williamson~\cite{sha1997} and the first PAC-Bayes bounds proven by McAllester~\cite{mca1998,mca1999}, many new PAC-Bayes bounds appeared (we will see that many of them can be derived from Seeger's bound~\cite{see2002}).
+Since the ``PAC analysis of a Bayesian estimator'' by \citet{sha1997} and the first PAC-Bayes bounds proven by \citet{mca1998,mca1999}, many new PAC-Bayes bounds appeared (we will see that some of them can be derived from a bound due to \cite{see2002}).
 These bounds were used in various contexts, to solve a wide range of problems.
 This led to hundreds of (beautiful!) papers.
-The consequence of this is that it's quite difficult to be aware of all the existing work on PAC-Bayes bound.
+The consequence of this is that it's quite difficult to be aware of all the existing work on PAC-Bayes bounds.
+In particular, it seems that many powerful techniques in Catoni's book~\citep{cat2007} and earlier works (Catoni, \citeyear{cat2003}; \citeyear{cat2004}) are largely ignored by the community.

-As a reviewer for ICML or NeurIPS, I had very often to reject papers because these papers were re-proving already known results.
-Or, because these papers proposed bounds that were weaker than existing ones\footnote{I might have done such mistakes myself, and I apologize if it is the case.}.
-In particular, it seems that many powerful techniques in Catoni's book~\cite{cat2007} are still ignored by the community (some are already introduced in earlier works~\cite{cat2003,cat2004}).